-Assistant/Associate Professor of Clinical Small Animal Emergency and Critical Care or Health Sciences // Assistant/Associate Clinical Professor of Small Animal Emergency and Critical Care (JPF03407)
+Assistant/Associate Professor of Clinical Diagnostic Imaging or Health Sciences Assistant/Associate Clinical Professor of Diagnostic Imaging

-Veterinarian with advanced training in small animal emergency and critical care.
-Completion of a residency program approved by the American College of Veterinary Radiology (ACVR) or European College of Veterinary Diagnostic Imaging (ECVDI) by the effective date of appointment is required; ACVECC board certification is required for appointment at the Associate Professor rank and for continued employment beyond the second year of appointment at the Assistant Professor rank.
+Veterinarian with advanced training in Diagnostic Imaging.
+Completion of a residency program approved by the American College of Veterinary Radiology (ACVR) or European College of Veterinary Diagnostic Imaging (ECVDI) by the effective date of appointment is required.
+ACVR or ECVDI board certification is required for appointment at the Associate Professor rank and for continued employment beyond the second year of appointment at the Assistant Professor rank.

 A valid license to practice veterinary medicine in California is required before employment begins (California Business and Professions Code Section 4846-4857).
 Individuals without a full California license must obtain a University License (California Business and Professions Code Section 4848.1) by the time of appointment.